Updated: October 2019

-Michelin-man-style snowsuits might be fine for sledding, but in the car they can be dangerous.
+Michelin-man-style snowsuits might be fine for sledding, but in the car, they can be dangerous.
 Too much bulk means that the harness won’t tighten properly against the child.
-In a crash, that extra bulk can compress, leaving a too-loose harness, and leaving the child inadequately protected.
+In a crash, that extra bulk will compress, leaving a too-loose harness, and leaving the child inadequately protected.

 So what can you do?

 One option is to have your child take her coat off before she gets in the car.
-Then after she’s buckled, she can slip her arms into the backwards coat.
+Then after she’s buckled, she can slip her arms into the backward coat.

 But what if your kids don’t want to take off their jackets?
 No problem–just look for something car-seat-friendly*.